PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 The data for this project can be accessed in our workspace through the following steps:

-Download the data from UCI Machine learning repository or the uploaded dataset in this GitHub repository
+.
+Download the data from [UCI Machine learning repository](https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records) or the [uploaded dataset](https://github.com/PeacePeters/Heart-Failure-Prediction-using-AzureML/blob/main/heart_failure.csv) in this GitHub repository

+.
 Register the dataset either using AzureML SDK or AzureML Studio using a weburl or from local files.

+.
 For this project, we registered the dataset in our workspace using a weburl in Azure SDK, retrieving the data from the csv file using "<b>TabularDatasetFactory</b>” Class .

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment